openspending/spendingstories/README.md

 ## How to translate Spending Stories

 The Spending Stories translation is focused on the front-end of the application.
-This explains why we do not use the regular django translation system but dedicated tools for angular applications:
+However we're also using the django default translation system to translate some string that come from the django application (the server) of this project.

+The front-end translation system is composed of the following tools:

 - [angular-translate](http://pascalprecht.github.io/angular-translate/), make angular application translation easy.
 - [jplusplus/grunt-angular-translate](https://github.com/jplusplus/grunt-angular-translate) , a fork of [grunt-angular-translate](https://github.com/firehist/grunt-angular-translate).
 Automate the update of locales.